• Skip to main content

 There will be some cookie crushing, chocolate melting, and ball rolling while making this recipe.
 Therefore, you will need a few pieces of equipment that will help make this as easy as possible.

-• DOUBLE-BOILER - For melting chocolate, using a double-boiler is the prefered method.
+• DOUBLE-BOILER - For melting chocolate, using a double-boiler is the preferred method.
 I myself do not have one and use my own bowls and pans.
 Simply use a metal or glass mixing bowl that fits snuggly over a saucepan.

 • COOKIE SCOOP - To get truffle balls uniform in size, using a cookie scoop is the best bet.
 You can also use a spoon and eyeball the sizes for uniformity as you scoop and roll.